Kirk Cullimore Jr.: Early life and education

 Cullimore was born and raised in Sandy, Utah.
-He earned an associate's degree from Utah Valley University, Bachelor of Arts from Brigham Young University, and Juris Doctor from the University of Oklahoma College of Law.
+He earned an associate's degree from Utah Valley University, a Bachelor of Arts from Brigham Young University, and a Juris Doctor from the University of Oklahoma College of Law.

 Career

 After graduating from law school, Cullimore began working as an attorney.
 He established a private legal practice in 2012.
 In 2018, Cullimore was elected to the Utah State Senate, succeeding Wayne L. Niederhauser.
 Cullimore was sworn in on January 1, 2019.

-In 2024, Cullimore as Utah Senate Majority Whip helped push through an amendment to Utah’s Constitution that gave Utah lawmakers powers to amend and repeal ballot initiatives.
+In 2024, Cullimore, as Utah Senate Majority Whip, helped push through an amendment to Utah’s Constitution that gave Utah lawmakers powers to amend and repeal ballot initiatives.
 Utah Republicans pushed for this amendment to the Constitution after a ballot initiative passed that prohibited partisan gerrymandering.

 In 2025, Cullimore sponsored legislation to ban cities or communities from adding fluoride, a mineral that reduces tooth decay, to public water systems.